Southern green stink bug

 Biology

-The green rice bug causes sucking damage to fruits of a wide variety of plants.
-As a plant sucker, it is able to pierce plant tissue of fruits, seeds, leaves and shoots with its proboscis to feed on the plant sap.
-This sucking action causes staining, corking and deformation.
-Fruits become unsightly, may drop prematurely and are no longer marketable.
+The green rice bug can cause sucking damage to all above-ground parts of the plant.
+As a plant-sucking insect, it is able to pierce plant tissue on fruits, seeds, leaves and shoots with its proboscis in order to feed on the sap.
+Although phytopathogenic viruses are not transmitted to the plants in this way, the sucking activity leads to the formation of spots, corking, deformities and signs of dieback.
+Fruit becomes unsightly, may fall prematurely and is no longer marketable.

-In addition, taste impairments are caused by the secretion of an unpleasant-smelling secretion.
-The puncture sites can serve as entry ports for other pests.
+In addition, the secretion of an unpleasant-smelling substance causes a deterioration in flavour, and the puncture marks can serve as entry points for pathogens.

 Host plants